 Latest figures allege that 1.5million people are not receiving the care they need with day-to-day life(Age UK).

 An adjustment to traditional thinking, of how money is spent, could alleviate the situation, by using- where appropriate- equipment in place of people.
-Installation of Closomat assistive technology, be it a toilet lifter and/or wash & dry WC, is proven to reduce or even eliminate the need for care visits(+).
+Installation of Closomat assistive technology, be it a toilet lifter and/or wash and dry WC, is proven to reduce or even eliminate the need for care visits.

 “It is habit to organise care workers to deliver services such as helping someone go to the toilet.
 Providing a suitable WC adaptation empowers the person to retain their independence, and releases the care workers for other duties, where assistive technology is not appropriate,” asserts Robin Tuffley, Closomat marketing manager.
 “Of course we would say that, but the fact cannot be denied that it makes good financial sense.”